-Tel.: (646) 292-5500 Fax.: (646) 292-5505 Email: dmaher@elany.org.
+Tel.: (646) 292-5500 Fax.: (646) 292-5505 Email: jpane@elany.org.

-- 6. The following language must be stamped on every excess lines insurance policy, memorandum, certificate or other document evidencing insurance coverage delivered to a New York insured in not less than ten point bold type: - "THE INSURER(S) NAMED HEREIN IS (ARE) NOT LICENSED BY THE STATE OF NEW YORK, NOT SUBJECT TO ITS SUPERVISION, AND IN THE EVENT OF THE INSOLVENCY OF THE INSURER(S), NOT PROTECTED BY THE NEW YORK STATE SECURITY FUNDS.
+- 6. The following language must be stamped on every excess lines insurance policy, memorandum, certificate or other document evidencing insurance coverage delivered to a New York insured in not less than ten point bold type: - "THE INSURER(S) NAMED HEREIN IS (ARE) NOT LICENSED BY THE STATE OF NEW YORK, NOT SUBJECT TO ITS SUPERVISION, AND IN THE EVENT OF THE INSULVENCY OF THE INSURER(S), NOT PROTECTED BY THE NEW YORK STATE SECURITY FUNDS.
 THE POLICY MAY NOT BE SUBJECT TO ALL OF THE REGULATIONS OF THE DEPARTMENT OF FINANCIAL SERVICES PERTAINING TO POLICY FORMS." - 7.
 New York permits excess lines brokers to place malpractice insurance for nursing homes and certain other facilities.
 For these types of risks, three declinations from insurers writing malpractice insurance are required.
-For doctors, dentists and general hospitals, a declination must be obtained from the resident market, known as the "MMIP" or the "Pool," before placing primary coverage with an excess line insurer.
-On January 7, 2021, New York introduced Senate Bill S714 and Assembly Bill A996, which, if passed into law, would eliminate the currently required declinations with respect to medical malpractice coverages for doctors, dentists and general hospitals. - 8.
-The Office of General Counsel of the NYDFS issued two opinions in 2007 which state that policy fees charged by an excess line insurer are
+For doctors, dentists and general hospitals, a declination must be obtained from the resident market, known as the "MMIP" or the "Pool," before placing primary coverage with an excess line insurer. - 8.
+The Office of General Counsel of the NYDFS issued two opinions in 2007 which state that policy fees charged by an excess line insurer are to be considered excess line premium subject to

-- to be considered excess line premium subject to the excess line tax and the ELANY stamping fee. - 9.
+- the excess line tax and the ELANY stamping fee - 9.
 The 10th amendment to Regulation No. 41 was promulgated on December 19, 2007.
 This amendment changes the maximum deposits required in which Alien insurance companies eligible in New York must put in trust to secure payment of judgments.
 The amendment is intended to conform New York regulation to new trust fund requirements adopted by the International Insurers Department of the National Association of Insurance Commissioners. - 10.
 New York adopted legislation in 2008 amending Insurance Law Sections 2601 and 3420 and Section 3001 of the Civil Procedure Law and Rules ("CPLR").
 Among other things, the Legislation prohibits insurers from denying a claim under policies issued in New York after January 17, 2009 based on late notice unless the insurer can show that it was prejudiced by the untimely notice, and would also allow an underlying plaintiff to bring a declaratory judgment action directly against the tort feasor's insurer under limited circumstances.
 The New York Insurance Department also issued a Circular Letter 26 (2008), dated November 18, 2008, to clarify that the Legislation applies to "all liability policies," including renewals, issued or delivered in New York on or after the Legislation's effective date, including those policies issued in the excess/surplus lines market.
 It therefore appears that that the Legislation's treatment of claim's made policies will apply to claims-made policies which may only be issued in New York by unauthorized insurers through the excess/surplus lines market. - 11.
 The NYDFS in 2009 promulgated the 11th Amendment to Regulation 41 in order to expand the export list effective for placements on or after September 2, 2009.
 The new coverages added to the export list include: commercial excess and umbrella liability (over \$10,000,000), commercial property (excess of \$50,000,000), contract frustration, employed lawyers liability, construction contractors liability coverage, owner's contractor's protective, prize indemnification, special events and vacant commercial property. - 12.
-On April 18, 2011, the Superintendent of the NYDFS promulgated the 12th Amendment to Regulation 41 (the "Amendment").
-Pursuant to
+Pursuant to Section 27.13 of Regulation 41, New York has a \$45 million capital and surplus requirement applicable to U.S. excess line insurers; alien (non-U.S.) insurers must